20 Fun Mindfulness Activities for Teens & Kids: Useful Emotional Regulation Tools

 ⇒ Grab your free 5 4 3 2 1 Grounding Exercise Poster, and read some useful tips.

-Eating a Raisin Mindfully
+2. Mindful Eating (Eating a Raisin Mindfully)

 This is a very popular mindfulness activity, part of the Mindfulness-Based Stress Reduction (MBSR) intervention.

 It can also be a fun activity to try with your kids.

 This sensory awareness activity teaches us a mindful approach to our everyday life activities, in this case, eating.

 If your kids are not into raisins (our case!) you may choose any other small portion of food.